lfost42/quizsail2/README.md

 ➡️ Ability to add line breaks (\n) in the json file.
 ➡️ Text font switches to monotype when wrapped in < code > tags.
 ➡️ Navigation link added to return to start page.
+➡️ Added "Review Mode" which requires one correct answer to be mastered.

 ➡️ Avoids giving the same question twice in a row (mostly) unless it's the last question.
 ➡️ Upon completion of a quiz, the session is deleted and you are returned to the main page.